 7) Opportunity cost of DIY

 Aren't there 1,000 other things that are the higher and better uses of your time, that you actually LIKE much better than recruiting project management?

-Our finalist VP HR candidate for our large non-profit client mentioned how impressed she was at how we kept the project constantly moving, even moving fast.
-And, that we made sure she was informed and not left in some dark period with no information - that is the way to keep an A Player interested and to show that the Company takes hiring seriously.
+Our finalist VP HR candidate for our large non-profit client mentioned how impressed she was at how we kept the project constantly moving.
+And, that we made sure she was informed and not left in some dark period with no information.
+That is the way to keep an A Player interested as well.
+Show that the Company takes hiring seriously.